benchristel/auracle3/README.md

 ## Generation

-pick a random number of syllables, and create a template
+pick a random number of syllables, and create a template:

 ```
 CVCVCVC
 ```

+replace each `C` with a random consonant segment, and each `V` with a random vowel segment.

 ```
 tagaper